CDLUC3/ezid/doc/apidoc.2.rst

   YYYY-MM-DDTHH:MM:SSZ format.

 The remaining parameters are search constraints.
-Search constraints are ANDed together, but search constraint parameters that are repeated have the effect of creating a logical OR of the selected values.
+Search constraints are logically ANDed together, but search constraint parameters that are repeated have the effect of creating a logical OR of the selected values.
 For example, parameter "status" can take on three possible values, "reserved", "public", or "unavailable".
-If no "status" parameter is specified, there is no constraint on identifier status; if "status=reserved" is specified, then only reserved identifiers are returned; and if "status=reserved&status=public" is specified, then reserved and public identifiers are returned (but not unavailable identifiers).
+If no "status" parameter is specified, there is no constraint on identifier status;
+if "status=reserved" is specified, then only reserved identifiers are returned; and if "status=reserved&status=public" is specified, then reserved and public identifiers are returned (but not unavailable identifiers).